Skip to content

 Enabled by default.

-When the number of alerts generated in a single detection exceeds the preset threshold, the system will automatically switch to a status summary strategy: Instead of processing each alert object individually, it will generate a small number of summary alerts based on the event status and push them.
+When the number of alerts generated in a single detection exceeds a preset threshold, the system automatically switches to a status aggregation strategy: instead of processing alert objects individually, it generates a small number of summary alerts based on event status and pushes them.

 Note

-When this switch is enabled, the event details generated by subsequent monitor detections will not display historical records and associated events.
+When this switch is enabled, the subsequent Event Details generated by the monitor after detecting anomalies will not display historical records and associated events.

-2. Normal (Green): Based on the configured number of detections, explained as follows:
+2. Alert Level Normal (green): Based on the configured number of detections, explained as follows:

-• You can customize the number of detections.
-For example, if detection frequency = 5 minutes, then 3 detections = 15 minutes.
+• The number of detections can be customized.
+For example, if Detection Frequency = 5 minutes, then 3 detections = 15 minutes.

 Level Description

-Normal After the detection rule takes effect, if emergency, important, or warning abnormal events are generated, and the data detection result returns to normal within the configured number of detections, a recovery alert event will be generated.
+Normal After the detection rule takes effect, if an Critical, Important, or Warning abnormal event occurs, and the data detection result returns to normal within the configured custom number of detections, a recovery alert event is generated.

 Data Gap

-1. Linked to the detection interval time range, judge the query result of the most recent minutes of the detection metric, do not trigger an event.
+1. Link with the detection interval time range, judge the query result of the detection metric for the most recent minutes, do not trigger an event;

-2. Linked to the detection interval time range, judge the query result of the most recent minutes of the detection metric, treat the query result as 0.
-At this point, the query result will be compared with the threshold configured in the trigger conditions above to determine whether to trigger an abnormal event.
+2. Link with the detection interval time range, judge the query result of the detection metric for the most recent minutes, treat the query result as 0; At this time, the query result will be re-compared with the threshold configured in the Trigger Conditions above to determine whether to trigger an abnormal event.

 Information Generation

-When this option is enabled, detection results that do not match the above trigger conditions will generate "information" events.
+Enable this option to generate "Information" events for detection results that do not match any of the above trigger conditions.

 Note

-When trigger conditions, data gap, and information generation are configured simultaneously, the triggering priority is judged as follows: data gap > trigger conditions > information event generation.
+When trigger conditions, data gap, and information generation are configured simultaneously, the triggering is judged according to the following priority: data gap > trigger conditions > information event generation.

 For more details, refer to Rule Configuration.